Lutefd/Lutefd/README.md

-I'm a software engineer currently working at Sensedia, with a knack for diving into interesting side projects in my free time.
-Always excited to learn and build new things!
+I'm a software engineer currently working at Sensedia, with a knack for diving into way too many side projects in my free time.

+I'm always open to discussing technology, sharing ideas, or collaborating on interesting projects across various programming languages and domains.
+Whether it's backend, frontend, or data science, I'm eager to learn and contribute.
+Feel free to reach out through [email](mailto:luis@lutheir.com?subject=Hey) or [twitter/x](https://x.com/luistebaf).

 ## Tech Stack